 Once a domain has passed its expiration date, what happens next can differ slightly depending on the domain's extension or TLD.
 Briefly speaking, a domain goes through the following stages:

-Below you can find a visualisation of the domain life cycle and an explanation for each period:
+Below you can find a visualization of the domain life cycle and an explanation for each period:

-When the Redemption Period ends, your domain is now in the Pending Deletion stage.
-During this period you do not have any further options but to wait until the domain name has been deleted and you are able to re-purchase it again.
+When the redemption period ends, the domain goes to the pending deletion stage.
+During this period there are no further options but to wait until the domain name has been deleted and goes back to available status.

 Once it's available, you will be able to re-purchase it again.
 Please note that the domain will be available for purchase to anyone.